schorschii/OCO-Server/README.md

 ## Installation
 0. Install PHP 7.x and a web sever of your choice.
 1. Download the [latest release](https://github.com/schorschii/oco-server/releases), copy all files into `/var/www/oco` and configure your web sever to use the `frontend` directory as webroot.
-1. Import the database schema (`lib/sql/oco.sql`) into an empty database.
+1. Import the database schema (use the newest version, e.g. `lib/sql/v1.0.sql`) into an empty database.
 2. Enter your MySQL credentials in `conf.php` (create this file by copying the template `conf.example.php`).
 Please create a separate user for the database which only has permission to read and write in this specific database.
 Do not use the root account.
 3. Make sure the defined package path is writeable for the webserver user.
 4. Important: please set up HTTPS with a valid certificate and configure your web server to redirect any HTTP request to HTTPS.
 It is very insecure to let the agent communicate via HTTP with your server because a man-in-the-middle attack can be used to send and install any software packages to your client!!!